-Uses of the Internet
+3. Uses of the Internet

-Some of the ways in which the Internet might be used by this growing proportion of the population in their everyday lives are now considered.
-Table 1 indicates broadly the extent to which we undertake different activities in Great Britain.
-The most frequently undertaken activity outside the home in terms of travel is shopping.
+Some of the ways in which the Internet is being used by those within this growing proportion of the population in their everyday lives are now considered.
+Table 1 indicates broadly the extent to which we undertake different activities outside the home in Great Britain.
+The most frequently undertaken activity in terms of travel is shopping.
 It accounts for 21 per cent of all journeys and 58 per cent of those journeys are undertaken by car.
 Second to this comes commuting accounting for 16 per cent of all journeys, 70 per cent of which are undertaken by car.
 The focus in this section is therefore on how the Internet can offer an alternative for journeys made for these purposes (though it is not implied that the Internet is not used for other purposes identified in the Table).
 For all journeys that are made there is a role for information to assist the traveller.
-The Internet is assuming a key role in this regard and is therefore also discussed.
+The Internet is proving instrumental in this regard and is therefore also discussed.